 Skip to content

-1. Here's a unique little nugget of information for you - probiotics and coffee can both be used internally during or after colonic hydrotherapy.
-Apparently some colonic hydrotherapists insert probiotic enemas via the anus at the end of a colonic, as well as recommending probiotic supplements be taken orally.
-Coffee can also be used at the end of a colonic, as veins near the anus draw the coffee up into the liver; which can be of benefit to patients who are especially looking to cleanse the liver - for example some cancer patients who want to prevent the spread of cancer into the liver.
+Not really, but they share a couple of common uses.
+Here's a unique little nugget of information for you - probiotics and coffee can both be used internally during or after colonic hydrotherapy.
+Apparently, some colonic hydro-therapists insert probiotic enemas via the anus at the end of a colonic, as well as recommending probiotic supplements be taken orally.
+Coffee can also be used at the end of a colonic, as veins near the anus draw the coffee up into the liver.
+This can be of benefit to patients who are especially looking to cleanse the liver.

-Bifidobacterium lactis BB-12 can be found in Optibac 'Bifidobacteria & fibre'.
+Bifidobacterium lactis BB-12®can be found in Optibac Probiotics Bifido & Fibre.